 Saturday, July 22 - Saturday, July 29, 2017

-Why a California Bilingual Authorization?
+Why Earn a California Bilingual Authorization?

 413A.
-Language and Culture
+Language and Culture (2 units)

 Focus on language of emphasis for bilingual teachers.
 Practice in listening, reading, speaking, and writing competencies required for bilingual classrooms.
 Assessment made at end of course to determine proficiency of Bilingual Authorization Program candidates.

 413B.
-Methodology for Primary Language Instruction
+Methodology for Primary Language Instruction (2 units)

 Consideration of models for developing cultural and language skills of home speakers of language of emphasis; practice in use of activities to develop student ability to use language for real-world and academic purposes in culturally appropriate ways.
 Consideration of models for teaching academic content in primary language for delivery of core curriculum to bilingual students.

 413C.
-Culture of Emphasis
+Culture of Emphasis (2 units)

 Discussion of commonalities of culture of emphasis in its home country or countries; major historical periods and events; values, belief systems, and expectations; migration and immigration; historical and contemporary demography.
 Letter grading.*Language proficiency must be proven through personal interview and the successful passing of Test III of California CSET LOTE examination.

-On campus housing is available.
-Please contact the UCLA Confucius Institute (310.825.8839) for information and rates.
+Please contact the UCLA Confucius Institute (310.825.8839) with questions.